General Information about Hospital Play Specialists in NZ

 Qualifications and Training:

-There is not currently a specific tertiary qualification in NZ for HPS, training is provided on the job once you secure a role and is the responsibility of your service.
+There is not currently a specific tertiary qualification in Aotearoa/NZ for HPS, training is provided on the job once you secure a role and is the responsibility of your service.
 Most people start their journey as a HPS with a minimum 3 year tertiary qualification; typically in early childhood education or other fields that incorporate a developmental or youth focus.

 Additional Skills: